 Diabetes information and services in Europe

-Accessible, easy to understand and accurate health literacy is a valuable tool to empower patients, caregivers, and their families as well as to provide core information for healthcare professionals.
+Accessible, easy to understand and accurate health literacy is and will be the most valuable tool to empower patients, care givers and their families as well as to provide core information for healthcare professionals.

 Health literate information increases the potential for providing information on health conditions and medical needs to patients, caregivers and their families.

 Patients when asked, say they have most trust in information they received from their healthcare provider(s).
 Their preference is increased when the information relates to specific aspects of their health condition(s).

 Healthcare professionals can use health literacy information to help educate and manage their patients’ health and to reduce or even avoid potentially adverse outcomes.

 Mydiabet.es was the initial step to examine and provide the needs for a model that could be used with test users to gain access to their experiences and so gain feedback that would help develop ideas in regard to: